Aaronnnpf/restaurant-project/README.md

 ### Speciality Dishes

-My speciality dishes are on the front page allowing the user to see what dishes we specialise in and persude them to book and use other features of the website.
+My speciality dishes are on the front page allowing the user to see what dishes we specialise in and persuade them to book and use other features of the website.

 * Shrimp Linguine: